 When you, as a Client, would like to start a new software project with the goal to develop a Software as a Medical Device (SaMD) product, we would like to encourage you to start with a short Pre-Development phase.
-We will be working with you on gathering initial product requirements, adopt a regulatory strategy, and prepare for the official start of the Design and Development phase.
+In that case we will be working with you on gathering initial product requirements.
+We will also help you adopt a regulatory strategy, and prepare for the official start of the Design and Development phase.

 Why Pre-Development for Software as a Medical Device?

-The main purpose of that phase is to align both the Client and Pro4People around the way the medical device software development project will look like.
-There is no further commitment on the Client’s side beyond the agreed Pre-Development phase which lasts between 2 and 4 weeks.
-Our basic team consisting of a Senior Project Manager and Business Analyst will be working daily with your product team on understanding and defining the product vision to be developed.
-The second goal of this phase is to prepare a set of initial documents required by ISO13485 chapters 7.2.1 (product requirements), 7.3.3 (design and development inputs) as well as ISO14971 standard.
+The main purpose of that phase is to align the Client together with Pro4People around the way the medical device software development project will look like.
+There is no further commitment on the Client’s side beyond the agreed Pre-Development phase.
+The phase altogether lasts between 2 and 4 weeks.
+Our basic team will consist of a Senior Project Manager and Business Analyst.
+They will work daily with your product team in order to understand and define the product vision to be developed.
+The second goal of this phase is to prepare a set of initial documents required by ISO 13485 chapters 7.2.1 (product requirements), 7.3.3 (design and development inputs) as well as ISO 14971 standard.

-As a tangible outcome, after this quick phase, both sides will have had a high level documented product vision, the initial set of Design and Development Inputs required to formally start Design and Development phase and, last but not least, more practical knowledge of how to work together.
+As a tangible outcome, after this quick phase, both sides will have had a high level documented product vision.
+The initial set of Design and Development Inputs required to formally start Design and Development phase will be ready as a result.
+Also, last but not least, we will acquire more practical knowledge of how to work together.
 As a Client, you can commit yourself to proceeding to the Design and Development phase or just pause the project after its Pre-Development.